Ventriloquist Cat

-Ventriloquist Cat is an MGM animated film, directed by Hollywood director Tex Avery.
-The film was released in the US with the movie The Big Hangover on May 27, 1950.

-It stars Spike and Blackie the Cat.
+Ventriloquist Cat is a 1950 animated short film directed by Tex Avery and produced by Fred Quimby for MGM Cartoons.
+The film was released in the US with the movie The Big Hangover on May 27, 1950, by Metro-Goldwyn-Mayer.
+The short stars Spike and Blackie the Cat.

 Plot

-Blackie the Cat is being chased by Spike after he is caught writing on the fence "I hate Dogs!"
+Blackie the Cat is being chased by Spike after he is caught writing "I hate Dogs!" on the fence.
 In order to escape, Blackie inadvertently jumps into a box full of assorted tricks and discovers a ventriloquist's device for throwing his voice.
 With his newly acquired powers of ventriloquism, Blackie plays a series of practical jokes on the bulldog.
 Ultimately, the jokes backfire on Blackie after he discards the device.